a-mitani/mastering-ethereum/book/push.md

 ### What next?

-Once you pushed content to GitBook.io, you need to check the state of your build.
+Once you have pushed content to GitBook.io, you need to check the state of your build.

 [Read more](./build.md)